ClarkLabUCB/NewEraPumps_Python3/README.md

   ```
 - This will create a bundle in a subfolder named **dist**, which will contain the executable application named pump_control3.exe.
 This app can then be used to run pumps on any computer without the need of Python or any of the packages. **Please be warned that you will need to use the same COM port that you used in the code when you created the app with pyinstaller.**

+## Usage

+Python code (.py files) will not be executable from Windows File Explorer unless you add Python to the PATH.
+This can be a tricky process, and we will not go into it.
+Instead, it is best to either execute the program from the *Anaconda Prompt* or by creating a Windows batch file (.bat).

+* To run from the *Anaconda Prompt*
+  * Open *Anaconda Prompt*
+  * Navigate to your current folder run the pump_control3.py code (example)
+    ```sh
+    cd C:\User\YourUserName\Documents\PumpProgram3
+    python pump_control3.py
+    ```